City status in the United Kingdom: Largest

-‡ Excludes cities that do not have their own councils or have other settlements in their council name.

 Towns not cities

 Populous towns

-As noted above, in ordinary discourse, city can refer to any large settlement, with no fixed limit.

-There are certain towns with large urban areas that could qualify for city status on the grounds of population size.
+'City' can refer to any large settlement, with no fixed limit but there are British towns with large urban areas that could qualify for city status on the grounds of population size.
 Some have applied for city status and had the application turned down.

-The report "Key Statistics for Built-Up Areas 2011" published by the Office for National Statistics shows that, at the 2011 Census, the following were the largest urban areas in the United Kingdom not having a city as a component:
+The report "Key Statistics for Built-Up Areas 2011" published by the Office for National Statistics showed that, at the 2011 Census, the following were the largest urban areas in the United Kingdom not having a city as a component:

-The largest local authorities to have unsuccessfully applied for city status in recent competitions are:
+The largest local authorities to have been unsuccessful in applying for city status in recent competitions are: